-Subject: Authorize Fiscal Year 2020 Draft

-Moving to Work (MTW) Plan
+Taylor Smiley Wolfe Subject: Authorize Fiscal Year 2021 Draft Director of Policy and Planning Moving to Work (MTW) Plan 503.802.8506 Resolution 20-10-01

-Resolution 19-10-02

-The Board of Commissioners is requested to authorize staff to submit the 21st Year Moving to Work (MTW) Annual Plan to the Department of Housing and Urban Development.
-This plan corresponds to Home Forward's fiscal year 2020.
+The Board of Commissioners is requested to authorize staff to submit the 22nd Year Moving to Work (MTW) Annual Plan to the Department of Housing and Urban Development.
+This plan corresponds to Home Forward's fiscal year 2021.

-Home Forward's designation as an MTW agency affords us regulatory relief in the administration of the Housing Choice Voucher program (Section 8) and Public Housing operating subsidies and capital allocations, as well as the ability to waive certain HUD regulations in favor of locally developed policies and initiatives for the benefit of our residents, participants and the community.
+Home Forward's designation as a MTW agency affords us regulatory relief in the administration of the Housing Choice Voucher program (Section 8) and Public Housing operating subsidies and capital allocations, as well as the ability to waive certain HUD regulations in favor of locally developed policies and initiatives for the benefit of our residents, participants and the community.
 All activities that use MTW authority must support at least one of three MTW objectives: (1) reduce costs and increase efficiencies, (2) increase housing choice for low-income families and, (3) provide incentives to families to become economically self-sufficient.
 Home Forward's current ten-year agreement with HUD preserves our MTW designation until 2028.

-This year's MTW Plan has been posted to Home Forward's website, and presented to the Resident Advisory Committee and the Board of Commissioners at a public hearing.
-Any feedback and Home Forward responses are included in the MTW Plan and will be provided to HUD as part of our submission.
+The 2021 MTW Annual Plan has been posted to Home Forward's website, and presented to the Resident Advisory Committee and the Board of Commissioners at a public hearing.
+Home Forward did not receive any public comment during the public comment period or public hearing.
 Home Forward staff will continue to work closely with residents, participants and stakeholders as we refine and examine our existing activities, and as we consider any new activities to propose in future years.